The University of Michigan Flint CRNA program was ranked #22 in 2011.

 A bachelor’s degree in nursing or an appropriate biological science from an accredited institution.

-Current, unrestricted, licensure as a Registered Nurse in Michigan or one of the United States
+Current, unrestricted, licensure as a Registered Nurse in Michigan or any of the other states or in a United States protectorate.

 A minimum of one year’s experience in the last five years as a registered nurse in a critical care nursing area.